PinataMostGrim/perfaware/README.md

 ### haversine-proc
-The second half of the homework assignment for Part 2.
+More homework for Part 2.
 Consumes the Haversine distance pairs created by the generator.
 Build by executing [build-haversine-proc.bat](build-haversine-proc.bat).